 - The performance of the individual components – i.e. the panels and the inverter

 The table below gives indicative figures for how many kilowatt-hours of energy a north-facing 15kW solar system will generate per day (on average throughout the year) in Australia’s capital cities.
-(If your location is not listed, check out NREL’s PVWatts calculator.)

-Indicative daily 15kW solar system output by capital city
+Indicative daily 15kW solar panel output by capital city

 Is a 15kW solar system right for your home or business?

 As you can guess by the amount of roof space required, a 15kW is a serious amount of solar for the ordinary home – and in many cases it will be too much.
-In most cases, it will only be appropriate if you’re using over 40kWh of energy on average per day – a number much more likely to apply to a business than a home.
+In most cases, it will only be appropriate if you’re using over 50kWh of energy on average per day – a number much more likely to apply to a business than a home.
 It may also be a good size choice for homes who have low electricity consumption and want to go off-grid (see: “Can I go off-grid with a 10kW solar system?“)

 Because of the complexity involved (not to mention the cost) we recommend that you have the numbers crunched in detail before deciding to go ahead with a 15kW solar system.
 You can experiment with the numbers yourself with our Simple Solar System Sizing Estimator, check out our Solar Payback & ROI Estimator Tool or request a free, customised business case analysis from our engineering team based on your electricity bills.

-15kW solar system financial returns
+Is a 15kW solar system worth it?

 These days solar feed-in tariff credits are a secondary benefit from having a solar system installed.
 Instead, you’ll derive the most value out of your self-generated solar energy by ‘self-consuming‘ it – using as much energy as possible directly.
 Because solar feed-in tariff rates are generally lower than what you’ll pay for energy from the grid, the more solar energy you use yourself, the more you’ll save; meanwhile, the excess solar will flow into the grid and earn you credits which help to reduce your overall bill.

-Payback & IRR for 15kW solar systems
+Payback Period & IRR for 15kW solar systems

 The table below takes a look at payback times and internal rate of return (IRR) for those who install a 15kW solar system in select cities at two rates of self-consumption – 40% and 70%.
 Although these rates are high for most ordinary households with solar (typically more like 20-40%), we assume that anyone who goes ahead with a system in the 15kW range has done their research and ensured that a higher degree of their solar energy will go directly to their local energy demand (as opposed to into the grid).
 If you manage to achieve even higher self-consumption rates, the returns will look even more favourable.